alesharay/kubernetes-vault/cka/9 - Practice Questions/Question 1.md

 ✑ DaemonSet

-Create a new ServiceAccount named cicd-token in the existing namespace app-team1.
+Create a new ServiceAccount named `cicd-token` in the existing namespace `app-team1`.

-Bind the new Clusterrole deployment-clusterrole to the new ServiceAccount cicd-token, limited to the namespace app-team1.
+Bind the new Clusterrole `deployment-clusterrole` to the new ServiceAccount `cicd-token`, limited to the namespace `app-team1`.